 Assessor: Ian Engelbrecht

-The burrowing scorpions of the genus Opistophthalmus appear in the international and local exotic pet trade with some regularity (see websites listed below for examples).
+The burrowing scorpions of the genus Opistophthalmus are known to be harvested from the wild for trade and appear in the international and local exotic pet trade with some regularity (see websites listed below for examples) (Prendini, 2003).
 The primary species traded are O. glabrifrons and O. wahlbergii, which are desired for their large size, impressive appearance, relatively placid demeanor, and ease of care.
 These scorpions are easily bred in captivity and animals sold in the trade are almost always of wild origin.
 While the species discussed here is not reported from the pet trade, it may be targeted by hobbyist collectors with a special interest in the genus.
 However, it would appear that interest in the 'thin-tailed' scorpions (scorpionids and hormurids) has decreased since around a decade ago in favor of keeping thick-tailed scorpions of the family Buthidae (pers. obs.) as they are easier to care for and breed in general.

 Lamoral, B.H. and Reynders S.C.
 1975.
 A catalogue of the scorpions described from the Ethiopian faunal region up to December 1973.
 Annals of the Natal Museum 33: 489-576.